Nordic Walking Watford was started in 2012 by Jane Thomas, and is now owned and managed by Lead Instructor, Tracy Reeve.

-Tracy is an accredited NWUK Instructor and Business Partner for Nordic Walking Watford, and she will be delivering the Learn to Nordic walk courses, as well as leading regular walks during the week, mainly during school term times.
+Tracy is an accredited Instructor and Delivery Partner for Nordic Walking UK.
+She is the owner of Nordic Walking Watford and delivers Learn to Nordic walk courses, Taster and Refresher sessions, as well as leading regular walks during the week, mainly during school term times.

-A little over a year later and I am fitter than I have been for a long time, four stone lighter and loving Nordic Walking!
-I now enjoy taking part in endurance walking and successfully completed the Iconic Race to the Stones – an epic 100k event – in July 2016.
+Fast forward to 2019, and I am fitter than I have been for a long time, a few stone lighter and loving Nordic Walking!
+I now enjoy taking part in endurance walking and successfully completed the iconic Race to the Stones in July 2016, Race to the King and the Purbeck Marathon in 2017 and the Yorkshire Three Peaks in 2018.

 I firmly believe that Nordic Walking has something to offer everyone – from those who haven’t exercised for some time through to those who train regularly.
-As a Nordic Walk Instructor I aim to encourage and inspire people to get active through Nordic Walking and realise the many benefits it can bring.
+As a Nordic Walking Instructor, I aim to encourage and inspire people to get active through Nordic Walking and realise the many benefits it can bring.

 Our walks are always enjoyable, even on a rainy day, and the members of our group are very supportive and encouraging of each other.”